-It is with gratitude that I present to you Kennesaw State University's Annual Financial Report for Fiscal Year 2023.
-The following pages reflect KSU's strategic financial progress and allocations over the past year.
-Growth in enrollment, capital assets, and lower overall expenses contributed to KSU's positive financial health.
-For the seventh year, the Georgia Department of Audits and Accounts recognized Kennesaw State University with the "Award of Distinction for Excellent Financial Reporting," a commendation given for commitment and dedication to excellence in financial reporting, controls, and transparency.
+I am grateful to present Kennesaw State University's Annual Financial Report for Fiscal Year 2024, which reflects KSU's strategic financial progress and allocations over the past year.
+Consistent growth in enrollment continues to contribute to KSU's positive financial health by positively impacting tuition, fees, auxiliary, and state-appropriated funding.
+We are proud to have received an "Award of Distinction for Excellent Financial Reporting," from the Georgia Department of Audits and Accounts.
+It signifies KSU's eighth consecutive annual commendation and recognizes our ongoing commitment and dedication to excellence in financial reporting, controls, and transparency.